About ExpressRoute virtual network gateways

 VNet-to-VNet connectivity

 By default, connectivity between virtual networks is enabled when you link multiple virtual networks to the same ExpressRoute circuit.
-Azure recommends not using your ExpressRoute circuit for communication between virtual networks.
-Instead, we recommend you to use virtual network peering.
-For more information about why VNet-to-VNet connectivity isn't recommended over ExpressRoute, see connectivity between virtual networks over ExpressRoute.
+We don't recommend using your ExpressRoute circuit for communication between virtual networks.
+Instead, we recommend that you use virtual network peering.
+For more information about why VNet-to-VNet connectivity isn't recommended over ExpressRoute, see Connectivity between virtual networks over ExpressRoute.

 Virtual network peering